Adi-iitd/Super-Convergence-of-Neural-Nets/README.md

 ### Weight Decay
-This one is the last important hyper-paramter that is worth discussing.
+This is the last important hyper-paramter that is worth discussing.
 The amount of regularization must be balanced for each dataset and architecture, and the value of weight decay is a key knob to tune regularization.
 This requires a grid search over few values to determine the optimal magnitude but usually does not require to search over more than one significant figure.

 Using the knowledge of the dataset and architecture we can decide which values to test.
 For example, a more complex dataset requires less regularization, so testing smaller weight decay values, such as 10−4, 10−5, 10−6, and 0 would suffice.
 A shallow architecture requires more regularization, so larger weight decay values are tested such as 10−2, 10−3, 10−4.
 In the grid search we often use values like 3.18e-4, and the reason behind choosing 3 rather than 5 is that a bisection of the exponent is taken into account rather than the bisection of the magnitude itself (i.e., between 10−4 and 10−3 one bisects as 10−3.5 = 3.16 × 10−4).

 ![8](https://user-images.githubusercontent.com/41862477/49628892-be0ee980-fa0c-11e8-96e3-42fae36254cc.JPG)

-From the above plot we can see that weight decay of 1.8e-3 (bisecting the exponent once again b/w -0.5 & -1 i.e. 10^-0.75) allows us to use much larger learning rate, plus giving the minimum test loss compared to other values.
+> From the above plot we can see that weight decay of 1.8e-3 (bisecting the exponent once again b/w -0.5 & -1 i.e. 10^-0.75) allows us to use much larger learning rate, plus giving the minimum test loss compared to other values.